ogait001/academic-profile/_posts/2026-07-06-wisdom-artificial-intelligence-another-seduction.md

 <br>

 ## III.
-Artificial Wisdom Does Not Exist --- and Everyone Knows It
+Artificial Wisdom Does Not Exist

 There is a test the language performs on our behalf, and it is worth pausing on because it proves the point without a single metaphysical premise.